Loss of Use and Homeowners Insurance

 If you have a loss of use policy your insurance company may reimburse for things like hotels, restaurant meals, or even the losses incurred if you’re unable to do business as usual if you have rental properties.

-Essentially, loss of use coverage will make up the costs you incur due to a major weather event or other disaster on top of your standard living expenses.
+Essentially, loss of use insurance will make up the costs you incur due to a major weather event or other disaster on top of your standard living expenses.

 Most homeowner’s insurance policies do include coverage for loss of use from property damage due to a natural disaster or other act of God.